 There are moments in your life that are truly considered life changing.
 Turning points that have a lasting affect in how you see the world and how you live your life.
 Although I’ve had several “big moments” up to this point I might categorize only 1 or 2 or them as “life changing”.
 This day would bring another.

 At that point Dr. Espinoza and the rest of his team came in and shook my hand and then turned to look at the screen.
 He gave a quick nod, said “Okay” and then asked, “Are you alone today?” as he walked over to the ultrasound machine by my side.
-My mind started spinning and I had the sick realization that we had never scanned Baby A. I HADN’T seen two heartbeats yet.
-I felt the panic and hope rising up together in my throat.
-Thoughts races through my head… Baby A wasn’t sick, we just hadn’t had time to finish the scan yet.
+My mind started spinning and I had the sick realization that we had never scanned Madeline.
+I HADN’T seen two heartbeats yet.
+I felt panic and hope rising up in my throat while thoughts races through my head… Madeline wasn’t sick, we just hadn’t had time to finish the scan yet.
 Was I here alone?
 Yes.
-I am alone because we weren’t expecting another transfusion today.
-Baby B had looked better and we would have at least a day’s notice if it was needed.
+I am alone because we weren’t expecting another transfusion for Holland today.
 The panic begin to overtake me.

-He had asked if I was alone today.
-I could feel myself desperately clinging to hope for our baby girls and the only response I could get out was, “Do you have bad news for me?”.
+He had asked if I was alone today and I could feel myself desperately clinging to hope for our baby girls and the only response I could get out was, “Do you have bad news for me?”.
 I will never forget the moments before and after he answered that question.
 The last moment of hope that my babies were still alive, followed by the first moment knowing that I would never bring home my two girls.
 I would not be a mother of twins.
 I would not get to use the sweet twin cradle Ryan had lovingly put together that weekend.
 Dr. Espinoza put his hand on my shoulder and responded, “Yes, I’m sorry” and I felt the last bit of hope slip out of my fingers more rapidly than I could’ve imagined.
-We had lost Baby A, our recipient twin, our healthy girl.
-At some point over the past few days her heart had stopped beating unexpectedly and she was gone.
-The world changed.
+We had lost Madeline, our recipient twin, our healthy girl.
+At some point over the past few days her heart had stopped beating unexpectedly.
+She was gone and the world changed.

-Ryan and I spent the next few days in shock and grief, not leaving the house much outside of the daily ultrasounds to check on Baby B. Each ultrasound was a reminder of the loss of Baby A but also gave encouragement as we watched Baby B’s MCA levels improve and the swelling of her skin and heart start to decrease.
+Ryan and I spent the next few days in shock and grief, not leaving the house much outside of the daily ultrasounds to check on Holland.
+Each ultrasound was a reminder of Madeline’s death but also gave encouragement as we watched Holland’s MCA levels improve and the swelling of her skin and heart start to decrease.
 By the following Monday it appeared the TAPS had started to resolve itself with the first blood transfusion and a second transfusion might not be needed after all!
 The news was bittersweet to know that we had been so close to having two healthy girls.
-Baby B was looking much better and the next step was to continue to monitor her to see if there would be any long-term damage from the anemia.
+Holland was looking much better and the next step was to continue to monitor her to see if there would be any long-term damage from the anemia.
+We were now considered a “fairly normal” pregnancy and just needed our girl to grow.

 TAPS is still an evolving field and not much is known about this awful disease.
-Shortly after Baby A’s death, our medical team theorized that her heart had either deteriorated and failed in the days since the transfusion (struggling too much against thick blood caused by TAPS), or that a clot had formed and caused her heart to stop.
-Her heart had looked strong in the fetal echocardiogram the day before the blood transfusion so there had been no reason to intervene with a dilution for Baby B.
+Shortly after Madeline’s death, our medical team theorized that her heart had either deteriorated and failed in the days since the transfusion (struggling too much against thick blood caused by TAPS), or that a clot had formed and caused her heart to stop.
+Her heart had looked strong in the fetal echocardiogram the day before the blood transfusion so there had been no reason to intervene with a dilution for Madeline.

 We are hopeful that continued research will help other babies diagnosed with this condition.
 Further updates can be found via blog posts and the Labor & Delivery page.